unitymakesus/granitesolutions/wp-content/plugins/ga-google-analytics/readme.txt

 * Option to disable tracking of admin-level users
 * Option to enable page tracking in the Admin Area
 * Easy to customize the tracking code
+* More features available in the [Pro version](https://plugin-planet.com/ga-google-analytics-pro/)

 This is a lightweight plugin that inserts the required GA tracking code.
 To view your site statistics, visit your Google Analytics account.